Firefox attacks: Homeland Security urges all users to update browsers immediately in rare warning

 - On a PC: launch Firefox and go under either Options > Firefox Updates or Options > Advanced > Update to update Firefox.

 The version you want to be running (ie: that is safe from the vulnerability) is Firefox 72.0.1 and Firefox ESR 68.4.1 or higher.
-Firefox browser for mobile devices are not known to be affected.
+Firefox browsers for mobile devices are not known to be affected.